Maria Caruso: Broadway and West End

-Caruso’s off-Broadway credits include an 80’s dance revue, Rearview Mirror, and her solo show, Metamorphosis.
+Caruso’s off-Broadway credits include an 80’s dance revue, Rearview Mirror, and her solo show, Metamorphosis which also had a limited run at the Lyric Theatre in London's West End.
+In 2024, she premiered her newest solo show, Incarnation, at the Theatre Royal Drury Lane.

 Acting career

 Caruso had her acting debut in 2020 playing a leading role, Connie Scuccifuffio, in Anthony J Wilkinson's My Big Gay Italian Midlife Crisis, directed by Sonia Blangiardo.

-As an actress, she is most appreciated for her comedic roles in theater and her online film series, Living The Life with Eloise Le Poire, where she embodies her alter-ego that lives in her closet.
+As a stage actress, she was appreciated for her comedic roles in theater and her online film series, Living The Life with Eloise Le Poire, where she embodies her alter-ego that lives in her closet.